 Clive Head is a British artist born in Maidstone, Kent in 1965.

 This website is about his work over the past 10 years.
-It is a decade of notable change in his paintings, and change in gallery representation.
-Head left Marlborough Fine Art, London in 2014 to collaborate with the Canadian art dealer Robert Landau, based in Montreal and Switzerland.
+It is a decade of notable change in his paintings which have been shown in new and different contexts.
+Over the past few years this new work became a regular feature of Robert Landau’s exhibitions of classic modernism.
+More recently Head has been collaborating with the global Opera Gallery Group.
 At home, Head and his family relocated from a townhouse in the Victorian seaside town of Scarborough, Yorkshire to a sprawling manor house in a small village a few miles away.
 His daily routines of painting have remained a constant throughout this period.

 Clive Head is often regarded as Britain’s leading realist painter.
 For sure he is a painter, but this website shows the range of his interests, and, through a selection of his writings, the thought that informs his practice.
 Equal emphasis is placed on his drawings and his occasional forays into print where he has demonstrated a rare mastery of etching, acknowledged by the acquisition of his prints by the Victoria and Albert Museum.